TCCI Information and Frequently Asked Questions

 What is an "Inactive" telecommunications company?

-The term "inactive" means that a company is not currently compliant with the requirement to file an annual TCCI form.
-Your company had an address change and failed to file a revised TCCI form.
-A revised TCCI form should be filed immediately whenever there is a change to your company address or contact information.
+The term "Inactive" means that a company is not currently compliant with either the requirement to file an annual TCCI form or a TCCI form with updated information because a change to a company's name, address, or contact information has occurred.
+A TCCI form must be filed immediately whenever there is a change to the information contained in the form.

 What is a "Ceased Operations" telecommunications company?

-How can our company change its status to "Active"?
+How can our company change its status from "Inactive" to "Active"?

-If your company's name appears as "Inactive", for any of the above reasons, you must file a TCCI form to have your company's name removed from the "Inactive" web page and placed on the list of "Active" telecommunications companies.
-To submit an annual or revised TCCI form, see the link below.
+If a company's name appears as "Inactive", it must file a TCCI form to have its name removed from the "Inactive" web page and placed on the "Active" web page of telecommunications companies.
+To submit a TCCI form, click here.

 How can I update our company's information?

-If there are any changes to information contained in your company's TCCI form, a complete, new TCCI form must be filed with revised information.
+If there are any changes to information contained in a company's TCCI form, a complete, new TCCI form must be filed with revised information.
 Click here to view and submit a TCCI form.
-Upon Department Staff's review and approval of an accurate form, your company's name will be removed from the "Inactive" web page and placed on the "Active" web page of telecommunications companies.
+Upon Department Staff's review and approval of the form, a company's name will be removed from the "Inactive" web page and placed on the "Active" web page of telecommunications companies.

 If you have any questions on the above topics, or anything related to TCCI forms, please contact Amanda Kopet at amanda.kopet@dps.ny.gov or 518-473-5349.